Farmington Canal Heritage Trail

 Encouraged by the success of the 363-mile Erie Canal and looking for ways to more effectively compete with the port of Hartford, a group of New Haven businessmen met to discuss the idea of a canal route from New Haven to the Massachusetts border and beyond.
 Led by New Haven lawyer, James Hillhouse, representatives from seventeen towns met in Farmington, CT in January 1822 and persuaded the legislature to issue a charter for the formation of the Farmington Canal Company.
 At about the same time the Hampshire and Hampden Canal Company was formed in Massachusetts to extend the canal from Southwick, MA north to the Connecticut River in Northampton.

 Crossing over into East Granby, the scenery changes from farmed fields to dark forests.
-The trail passes through the Newgate Wildlife Management Area and has a bench and pull-out at the trailhead for The East Granby Land Trust’s Great Marsh Trail.
+The trail passes through the Newgate Wildlife Management Area and has a bench and pull-out at the trailhead for The Traprock Ridge Land Conservancy’s Great Marsh Trail.

 On July 4, 1825, ground breaking ceremonies were held at Salmon Brook Village in Granby, CT.
 Governor Oliver Wolcott had the honor of turning the first shovelful of dirt.
 The shovel broke – an ominous sign of things to come.